ilandbt/SemAClass8/README.md

 #### Interface example - For the home work

-- See [MainActivity](app/src/main/java/com/bentals/class8/MainActivity.java) and [Fragment1](app/src/main/java/com/bentals/class8/Fragment1.java) fro an interface example.
+- See [MainActivity](app/src/main/java/com/bentals/class8/MainActivity.java) and [Fragment1](app/src/main/java/com/bentals/class8/Fragment1.java) for an interface example.
 In the home work the CustomView will be like the fragment in this example.